Culture of Madagascar: Performing arts

 Theater and dance are strong traditions on the island.
 A traditional form of theater emerged in the form of the hiragasy, a day-long spectacle of music, song, dance and oration performed by a troupe (typically related by blood or marriage and of rural origin) or as a competition between two troupes.
 The tradition in its contemporary form began in the late 18th century when Merina prince Andrianampoinimerina first used musicians to draw a crowd for his political speeches.
-These troupes became independent, and began to incorporate political commentary and critique in their performances.
-The audience plays an active role at hiragasy events, expressing their satisfaction with the talent of the troupe members and the message they proclaim through applause, cheers or sounds of disapproval.
-The troupe Tarika Ramilison Fenoarivo led by Ramilison Besigara is considered the most popular and influential hira gasy troupe of the last four decades.
+These troupes became independent and began to incorporate political commentary and critique in their performances.
+The audience plays an active role at hiragasy events, expressing their satisfaction with the talent of the troupe members and the message they proclaim either through applause, cheers or sounds of disapproval.
+The troupe Tarika Ramilison Fenoarivo led by Ramilison Besigara is considered the most popular and influential hiragasy troupe of the last four decades.
 Western theater was introduced with French colonization in 1896, producing a new form of Malagasy theater that incorporated a series of short musical and dance performances set to songs accompanied by piano or guitar played in the style of traditional valiha culture songs.
 The compositions of this period by pianist theatrical composers like Andrianary Ratianarivo (1895–1949) and Naka Rabemananatsoa (1892–1952) form part of the canon of classical Malagasy music and feature in the repertoire of Malagasy students of piano.